KG-MuLQA: A Framework for KG-based Multi-Level QA Extraction and Long-Context LLM Evaluation: The Benchmark

 \subsection{Credit Agreements}

 We sampled 17 credit agreements per year from 2013 to 2022 from SEC EDGAR, totaling 170 documents.
-Table \ref{tab:annotation_stats} summarizes their length by token and sentence count.
-Their suitability for long-context LLM benchmarking is discussed below, with supporting examples in Appendix \ref{app:annotation_guide}.
+Table \ref{tab:annotation_stats} includes their length by token and sentence count.
+Their suitability for long-context LLM benchmarking is detailed in Appendix \ref{subapp:credit_agreement_suitability}.

-\paragraph{Rich in Entities and Relations} Credit agreements contain multiple organizations, individuals, roles, and locations, with entities appearing in varied forms throughout the document.
-Some roles have sub-roles (e.g., a lender can be a Swing-Line Lender or Lead Lender).
-Extracting information requires cross-referencing sections, making retrieval a challenging task.

-\paragraph{Ambiguous Co-reference} Entities are often referenced in multiple ways; for example, ``Bank of America, N.A.'' may also appear as ``Bank of America''.
-Extracting the exact full name can be challenging, as abbreviations or partial mentions may appear throughout the document.

-\paragraph{Structured but not Standardized} While they follow a general structure (e.g., loan terms, covenants, defaults), variations in phrasing and formatting mean that the same type of information can appear in different sections or be expressed in diverse ways, preventing models from relying on fixed templates and requiring deeper understanding of the document's content.

-\paragraph{Real-World Significance} Credit agreements outline multi-million-dollar transactions and define the rights and responsibilities of involved parties.
-Accurate analysis of these documents is essential for financial institutions, legal teams, and regulators to assess risk, ensure compliance, and avoid costly misunderstandings.
-This makes them a highly relevant and impactful target for developing and evaluating QA systems.